Based on the SE Auto FWD 5-passenger 4-dr 4dr SUV with typically equipped options.

 In addition to the standard V6, the GT comes with different 19-inch wheels, a sport-tuned suspension, heated front seats and a premium audio system.
 There are several options for the Journey, including a sunroof, rear parking sensors, integrated second-row child booster seats and a navigation system.
 Many of the upper trim level features are also available for the lower trims through option packages.

 Used Dodge Journey Models

-The Dodge Journey was introduced for the 2009 model year in SE, SXT and R/T trim levels.
-We weren't very impressed with these 2009 and '10 models.
+From the start, the Journey wasn't that impressive.
 Besides the weak base four-cylinder engine that carries on today, the other engine option was a lackluster 3.5-liter V6 that made only 235 hp.
-No matter which engine you went with, acceleration was either slow or glacial.
-Other Journey drawbacks included soggy handling, vague steering, cheap interior materials, dated design and poor build quality.
+No matter which engine you picked, acceleration was either slow or glacial.
+Other Journey drawbacks included poor handling, lifeless steering feel, cheap interior materials, dated design and poor build quality.

 For 2011, the Journey was significantly overhauled.
 A more powerful and efficient V6 emerged, along with revised suspension tuning and a redesigned interior with better materials, tighter construction and a smarter control layout.
 Improvements in ride quality and steering feel made the Journey more competitive with other crossovers of the day.
 Since then, changes have essentially been limited to a shuffling of trim levels and equipment.